Aarception/Mo-information-security-portfolio/README.md

 I hope this issue should be treated with the utmost seriousness and responsibility.

+Tact and restraint is calibrated & precise—& proportional to what is at stake.

+To resolution 🥂
 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*